Brooke Magnanti

 Her diary, published as the anonymous blog Belle de Jour: Diary of a London Call Girl, became increasingly popular as speculation surrounded the identity of Belle de Jour.
 Remaining anonymous, Magnanti went on to have her experiences published as The Intimate Adventures of a London Call Girl in 2005 and The Further Adventures of a London Call Girl in 2006.
-Her first two books were UK top 10 best-sellers in the nonfiction hardback and nonfiction paperback lists.
+Her first two books were UK top 10 best-sellers in the non-fiction hardback and non-fiction paperback lists.

-In 2007 Belle's blogs and books were adapted into a television programme, Secret Diary of a Call Girl starring Billie Piper as Belle, with the real name Hannah Baxter.
-In November 2009, fearing her real identity was about to come out, Magnanti revealed her real name and occupation as a child health scientist.
+In 2007, Belle's blogs and books were adapted into a television programme, Secret Diary of a Call Girl, starring Billie Piper as Hannah Baxter, with the working name of Belle.
+In November 2009, expecting her real identity was about to come out, Magnanti revealed her real name and occupation as a child health scientist.

-She is honoured in BBC's 100 Women in 2013 and 2014.
+She was honoured in BBC's 100 Women in 2013 and 2014.

 Early life

-Born in New Port Richey, United States to an Italian American father and Jewish American mother, Magnanti grew up in Clearwater, Florida.
+Born in New Port Richey, Florida to an Italian-American father and Jewish-American mother, Magnanti grew up in Clearwater, Florida.
 She graduated from the private Clearwater Central Catholic High School where she was named a National Merit Scholar in 1992.

 She entered university at the age of 16, going on to receive a B.S. in 1996 from Florida State University.
 Relocating to the United Kingdom, Magnanti studied for a master's degree in genetic epidemiology and PhD in informatics, epidemiology, and forensic science from the University of Sheffield in England.